mohan2020coder/doc_kub/k8s/Readme.md

 kubectl port-forward svc/argocd-server -n argocd 8081:443
 ```

-## portforwarted to 8081 use the browser to access it using 8081
+## portforwarded to 8081 use the browser to access it using 8081
 ## login to argocd using the username and password and create a new application

 ### Application: FLASKDEMO